daucu/daucu/README.md

-# Dauqu - Docker-based Deployment Panel for Full-Stack Web Applications
+# Daucu - Docker-based Deployment Panel for Full-Stack Web Applications

-Dauqu is a powerful and user-friendly deployment panel for full-stack web applications.
-With Dauqu, you can easily deploy and manage your web applications in a Docker container environment.
+Daucu is a powerful and user-friendly deployment panel for full-stack web applications.
+With Daucu, you can easily deploy and manage your web applications in a Docker container environment.
 It includes features like file management, monitoring system, Docker image container volumes management, proxy management, database management, web terminal, webmail, and more.

 ## Features